New Guiding Principles Help Undergraduates and Staff Transform Values Into Action

-According to Singh, the true test of these principles is not how they sound on paper, but how the students, faculty, and staff internalize them and turn them into actions that drive their lives forward.
+Of course, Singh readily admits, the true test of these principles is not how they sound on paper, but how the students, faculty, and staff internalize them and turn them into actions that drive their lives forward.

 “I better figure out the why before the how,” a student walking into the office of Carlson Global Institute says.
 Another student says, “My academic advisor just asked me to do the same thing before I change my major."